 What Is a Food Handler Card or Certificate?
 (Plus, How to Get One)

-If you’re new to the foodservice industry, your manager may require you to earn a food handler card — also known as a food handler certificate or permit.
+If you’re new to the foodservice industry, your manager may require you to earn a food handlers card — also known as a food handler certificate or permit.

 However, you may wonder what exactly a food handler card is or how to get one.

-This article explains everything you need to know about food handler card, including what it is, how to get one, and more.
+This article explains everything you need to know about a food handlers card, including what it is, how to get one, and more.

 What is a food handler card and who needs one?